Interaction-Grounded Learning with Action-inclusive Feedback: Introduction

 Most real-world learning problems, such as BCI and HCI problems, are not tagged with rewards.
 Consequently, (biological and artificial) learners must infer rewards based on interactions with the environment, which reacts to the learner's actions by generating feedback, but does not provide any explicit reward signal.
 This paradigm has been previously studied by researchers~\citep[e.g.,][]{grizou2014calibration,nguyen2021interactive}, including a recent formalization~\citep{xie2021interaction} that proposed the term Interaction-Grounded Learning (IGL).

 In IGL, the learning algorithm discovers a grounding for the feedback which implicitly discovers a reward function.
 An information-theoretic impossibility argument indicates additional assumptions are necessary to succeed. \citet{xie2021interaction} proceed by assuming the action is conditionally independent of the feedback given the reward.
-However, this is unnatural in many settings such as neurofeedback in BCI~\citep{katyal2014collaborative,mishra2015closed,debettencourt2015closed,munoz2020delineating,akinola2020accelerated,poole2021towards} and multimodal interactive feedback in HCI~\citep{pantic2003toward,vitense2003multimodal,freeman2017multimodal,mott2017improving,duchowski2018gaze,noda2018google,saran2018human,saran2020understanding,cui2021empathic,gao2021x2t}, where the action proceeds and thus influences the feedback.
-If you apply this prior approach to these settings, it will fail catastrophically because the requirement of conditional independence is essential to its function.
+However, this is unnatural in many settings such as neurofeedback in BCI~\citep{katyal2014collaborative,mishra2015closed,debettencourt2015closed,munoz2020delineating,akinola2020accelerated,poole2021towards,xu2021accelerating} and multimodal interactive feedback in HCI~\citep{pantic2003toward,vitense2003multimodal,freeman2017multimodal,mott2017improving,duchowski2018gaze,saran2018human,saran2020understanding,zhang2020human,cui2021empathic,gao2021x2t} where the action proceeds and thus influences the feedback.
+For example, if the feedback is an fMRI recording from a human brain implant in the parietal cortex, and the action of the algorithm is to display a number being imagined by the human (Fig.~\ref{fig:bci}), the parietal cortex feedback will contain information about both perceiving the number being displayed (action) and human's reaction to it for match or mismatch (reward).
+Another example is determining if a patient in a coma is happy or not, and using their brain signals (feedback) to dissociate the fact that they were asked about being happy (action) and the actual thought that they are happy (reward).
+An HCI example is a self-calibrating eye tracker used for typing on a screen by an ALS patient~\citep{mott2017improving,gao2021x2t}, where the automated agent calibrates the eye gaze to a certain point on a screen (action) and the human's gaze patterns (feedback) convey a response to the tracker's offset (action) as well as their satisfaction for being able to type a certain key (reward).
+If you apply the prior IGL approach to such settings, it will fail catastrophically because the requirement of conditional independence is essential to its function.
 This motivates the question: \begin{quote}\em Is it possible to do interaction-ground learning when the feedback has the full information of the action embedded in it? \end{quote}